PAIDNetwork/Protocol/README.md

 Thus, a PAID Smart Agreement is:

 - A JSON Schema construct
-- Has the full JSON schema specs, which includes extensions using other schemas
+- Has the full JSON schema specs, which includes extensions using other schemas, where each schema permit to the protocol taken a right decision based in a algorithm preestablished.
 - Verifiable Credentials compatible
 - A Biometric/PKI infraestructura how two-step authentication
 - Decentralized Identity DID compatible

-*** TODO Define JSON Schema Interface for PAID Protocol Smart Agreements *** eg.[OpenAttestation](https://github.com/Open-Attestation/open-attestation/blob/master/src/schema/2.0/schema.json)

-To make Solidity make decisiones using a rules engine like code, we classify or transform a matrix of options to boolean.
+To make Solidity Smart Contract make decisiones using a rules engine like code, we classify or transform a matrix of options to boolean.

-##### Example 1 - Car Insurance
+##### Use Case / Example 1 - Car Insurance

 You sign up for a car insurance, in the contract, the following prerequisites are required: